IRT-Open-Source/scf/modules/TT-Helper/TT-Filter-Styles-No-References/README.md

 # TT-Filter-Styles-No-References
-The TT-Filter-Styles-No-References modules takes as input an TTML or EBU-TT document. tt:style elements that are not referenced by a content element are pruned from the output document.
+The TT-Filter-Styles-No-References modules takes as input an TTML or EBU-TT document. tt:style elements that are referenced neither by a content element nor via nested styling are pruned from the output document.

 ##Prerequisites
 - an XSLT 1.0 processor (e.g. SAXON 6.5.5 or higher)